cmu-sei/topgen/README.md

 # TopGen Overview #
 TopGen is a virtualized application service simulator for offline exercise and training networks.
-It allows a single host (pyhsical, VM, or container) to serve multiple co-hosted virtual services (such as multiple HTTP vhosts, DNS views, and/or SMTP/IMAP virtual mail domains).
+It allows a single host (physical, VM, or container) to serve multiple co-hosted virtual services (such as multiple HTTP vhosts, DNS views, and/or SMTP/IMAP virtual mail domains).